solodev/cloud-documentation/src/pages/sites/add/index.md

 ### Add External Site

-The third option is the external site option.
-This will allow you to add a new static site to an existing static location.
-If you do not currently have an existing static location, you will need to add one prior to adding a site.
+The third option is the external site option:

 1. Provide the website domain.
 This must be a a valid URL.
 Prior to adding a site, please point your DNS to this server.
 If you would like to add a domain click the add domain option from the drop-down.
 2. Select the proper time zone for your site